 Goddess Durga also is known as Parvati, had been married to Lord Shiva.
 She has two daughters Saraswati and Lakshmi and two sons Ganesha and Karthik.
 She rides on a lion and has ten hands.

-Every year it is believed that Durga accompanied by her sons and daughters come into Earth amongst her devotees to bless them with peace, prosperity, goodwill, and health.
+Every year it is believed that Durga accompanied by her sons and daughters comes into Earth amongst her devotees to bless them with peace, prosperity, goodwill, and health.
 She stays for five days and returns to her home in the Himalayas on day fifth.
-The day on which the festival initiates is called Sashthi (the sixth day), followed by Saptami (seventh day), Ashtami (eighth day), Nabami (ninth day) and Dashami (tenth day).
+The day on which the festival initiates is called Sashthi (the sixth day), followed by Saptami (seventh day), Ashtami (eighth day), Nabami (ninth day), and Dashami (tenth day).

-Every year number of skilled artists creates hundreds of idols of Goddess Durga.
+Every year number of skilled artists create hundreds of idols of Goddess Durga.
 They spent days after days barring heat and rains to construct lively figurines of the Goddess.
 It is wonderful to watch the craftsmen carving out the figures and painting them with various colors.
 They drape the idols with colorful attires of eastern India called the saris.
 The idols depict the defeat of Mahishashura by Goddess Durga with the Trident or the Trishul.

 The idol of Goddess Durga is kept inside ornately decorated temporary huts or pandals.
 She is offered flowers and food by her devotees.
 People flock in large numbers to offer their prayers and seek her blessings.

 Various cultural programs are held in the pandal premises for entertainment and recreation.
 Fairs are also sometimes organized near the pandals for amusement.

 The immersion of Goddess Durga in the holy river Ganges is another interesting part of the celebration.
 Accompanied by drum beats and chanting of the Mantras, Goddess Durga is bid farewell on the tenth day Dashami as she returns back to Lord Shiva.